strdubtseva/CSS_paper/README.md

 The collected data is manually filtered to exclude irrelevant posts, and then cleaned to focus on meaningful words.
 Data cleaning function includes:
 - Removal of special characters
-- Convertion of text to lowercase
+- Conversion of text to lowercase
 - Tokenization of text
 - Removal of stopwords
 - Lemmatization of text